Premium translated audio

 What stays clear

-Availability depends on the episode, transcript quality, source audio, processing status, and the user's Premium entitlement.
+Availability depends on the episode, transcript quality, reachable source audio, processing status, language support, and the user's Premium entitlement.

 How it fits the app